 In some cases, however, there’s another problem at work – sexual dysfunction.
 If you think that a desire, arousal, pain, or orgasm disorder might be the cause of your sexual dissatisfaction, then you should discuss it with your primary care physician or a specialist.

-Women’s bodies are not necessarily more complicated than men’s, but they are more varied.
+Vaginas are not necessarily more complicated than penises, but insofar as function, they are more varied.

-The media and society in general convince us that our orgasms aren’t for ourselves but rather for our partners – and that if they’re not satisfied with our orgasms, then we shouldn’t be either.
+The media and society in general convince us that our orgasms aren’t for ourselves but rather for our partners (particularly our male partners) – and that if they’re not satisfied with our orgasms, then we shouldn’t be either.

 Well, the media is wrong.